plating, anodizing, & finishing Q&As since 1989

 A. Some old brass beds, like the one I used to have, are not bolted together but held together via a peg on the end of the side mattress supports that goes into a slot near the bottom of the headboard and footboard.

-One decent way to clean brass is with McLean's toothpaste, works better than Brasso or anything else I've ever used.
+One decent way to clean brass is with Macleans toothpaste [affil link], works better than Brasso or anything else I've ever used.
 Dry thoroughly afterwards.

-You can also use jewelry cleaner, it does a remarkable job.
+You can also use jewelry cleaner [affil link], it does a remarkable job.

 - Aiyansh, BC, Canada